developer-zebra/developer-zebra-site/src/emdk-for-android/7-2/tutorial/tutScanAndPairAPI/index.md

 	![img](../../images/ScanAndPairTutorialImages/method_calls_for_both_buttons.jpg)

-8. This is the most important part of this tutorial as these two methods would allow you to pair and unpair this client application with Remote Scanning device (Ex.
-MC40).
+8. This is the most important part of this tutorial as these two methods would allow you to pair and unpair this client application with remote scanning device.
 Lets add these two methods starting with `addScanAndPairButtonEvents`.

 	First get the `scanAndPairButton` reference, set the `onClickListener` and override `onClick` method.

 	![img](../../images/ScanAndPairTutorialImages/on_click_listener_scan_pair.jpg)

-	In case of Scan and Pair, we would get an instance of [ScanAndPairManager](/emdk-for-android/7-2/api/scanandpair/ScanAndPairManager) first.
+	In case of Scan and Pair, we would get an instance of ScanAndPairManager first.
 On this instance, set the status listener to get the status of Scan and Pair operations.

 		:::java
 		if(scanAndPairMgr == null) {